abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 90: April 2, 2018

+Today's Progress:  Continued working on the Simon Game Challenge.

+Thoughts: Working on user stories.
+Added toggle switch for game mode and doubled start button into a restart function.
+Improved look of the counter square.

+Link to work: <a href="https://codepen.io/abbywilson/pen/jzzbbW">Simon Game</a>

 ### Day 90: April 1, 2018

 Today's Progress:  Continued working on the Simon Game Challenge.